ratwolfzero/Universe/README.md

 ## 1. Abstract

 We propose a formally minimal, combinatorial model of quantum gravitational structure in which space, time, energy, and matter arise from a single, irreducible principle: the generation of distinctions without repetition.
 The model operationalizes this principle via a growth rule derived from a foundational axiomatic system.
-This process produces sequences analogous to greedy Golomb rulers—integer sets with all pairwise differences unique—imposing strict structural novelty at each generative step.
+This process produces sequences analogous to **greedy Golomb rulers**—integer sets with all pairwise differences unique—imposing strict structural novelty at each generative step.
 Standard physical features such as causality, entropy, and mass-energy distribution emerge as invariants or constraints within this distinction-generating process.
 The resulting framework unifies logical form with geometric evolution, without assuming prior spacetime structure.

 ---